Euphrasiologist/oxygraphis/README.md

 ## Introduction

-A small crate and command line tool to interact with ecological graphs.
-The only graph type currently implemented is the bipartite graph.
+A small crate and command line tool to interact with bipartite ecological graphs.

 <img src="./euphrasia_hp.svg">